 Garden and Nursery open 14 April – 31 October | Wednesday –Sunday | 11am –4.30pm.
 Book your slot here or call 0113 267 8240.

 Cafe open and gifts available all year | Wednesday –Sunday | 10am–5pm.

-To maintain social distancing, we need to limit the numbers in the garden, so you’ll need to book your slot before you come and pay on entry at the garden.
-This is a wonderful opportunity to enjoy York Gate at its best and its quietest!
+To maintain social distancing, we need to limit the numbers in the garden, so you’ll need to book your slot before you come.
+Payment will be taken on entry at the garden.
+The garden will be operating a cashless system, so please bring your card and use contactless payments where possible.

 We kindly ask that you make your way around the garden during your allocated slot before visiting the cafe, gift shop and plant nursery in order for us to maintain social distancing.

 Click here to download your copy of Perennial News.